paperless-ngx/paperless-ngx/docs/api.rst

 API Versioning
 ##############

-The REST API is versioned since Paperless-ng 1.3.0.
+The REST API is versioned since Paperless-ngx 1.3.0.

 * Versioning ensures that changes to the API don't break older clients.
 * Clients specify the specific version of the API they wish to use with every request and Paperless will handle the request using the specified API version.